 Since elementary schools overall are currently operating under capacity, there are no existing deficiencies.
 Therefore, the level of service standard on which the impact fees are based is calculated using existing capacity (shaded in Figure 7).
 This ensures new development is not charged for a higher level of service than what is currently provided or what is planned to be provided, using a level of service that is based on capacity represents the level of service the District provides (or will ultimately provide).
 Levels of service differ when calculated based on enrollment and capacity.
-For example, the building square footage level of service is 140.64 square feet per student when based on capacity.
+For example, the building square footage level of service is 140.64 square feet per student when based on enrollment versus a level of service of 117.99 square feet per student when based on capacity.